MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/data-collection.md

 1. Reports on storage health, plus details on unhealthy components
 2. Reports of storage capacity by pool, volume and deduplicated volume
-3. Reports of storage performance with IOPS and latency per volume
-4. Event logs from all cluster nodes and a summary error report
+3. Event logs from all cluster nodes and a summary error report

 Assume that your storage cluster has the name *"CLUS01".*